What We’re Looking For?

 This is not a desk job.
 You are required to provide regular interaction with the clients.
 For instance, a typical day might involve, cooking food, cleaning the home, bathing the clients, feeding clients meals, administering medications, driving clients to and from appointments.

-Will there be any promotional opportunities once I become a Direct Support Professional?
+Will there be any promotional opportunities once I become an Engagement & Opportunities Professional?

 Promotional opportunities to a supervisory position are a possibility.